anastasiakrouglova/Master-Thesis/code/README.md

 ## Clustering the Fundamental Resonances or Harmonics

-Run Clustering_f0.jl
+Run `Clustering_f0.jl`to generate clusters of fundamental tones or overtones and export them as a csv file.
+This will create new dimensions in the knowledge representation.

 ## Creating a Musical Score

 1. Run `score_conversion/extract_fundamentals.jl` with filename adjusted to the clustered output
-2. Run `score_conversion/execute.py`text_to_music.py`.
+2. Run `score_conversion/execute.py text_to_music.py`.
 If the generation fails: download Lilypond and adjust the paths
-3. Check generated score.pdf
+3. Check the generated `score.pdf`

 ## Hierarchical Knowledge Representation